 In the post-emergency period when the political circumstances had changed, investigative journalism started to uncover shocking scenes of governmental lawlessness, repression, custodial violence, drawing the attention of lawyers, judges, and social activists.
 PIL rose because of an informal nexus of professional dynamic judges, media persons and social activists.

 The era of PIL movement was started by Justice P. N. Bhagawati in the case of S.P.
-Gupta vs. Union of India [AIR (1982) SC 149], it was held that “any member of the public or social action group acting bona fide” can invoke the Writ Jurisdiction of the High Courts or the Supreme Court looking for remedy against infringement of a legal or constitutional rights of people who because of social or economic or some other incapacity cannot approach the Court.
+Gupta v.
+Union of India, it was held that “any member of the public or social action group acting bona fide” can invoke the Writ Jurisdiction of the High Courts or the Supreme Court looking for remedy against infringement of a legal or constitutional rights of people who because of social or economic or some other incapacity cannot approach the Court.
 By this judgment PIL turned into a potent weapon for the requirement of “public duties” were executed in action or misdeed resulted in public injury.
+PIL has played an important role in bolstering Indian Jurisprudence.

 - Protection of the weaker sections of the society